mtdol/CMSC_412_Final_Project/README.md

 # CMSC_425_Final_Project
-The final Project for CMSC412: Game Programing.
+The final Project for CMSC412: Game Programming.